 If you are a thimble painter, please share any further details - thimble collectors please share your photos of Australian handpainted thimbles or makers that have been omitted.
-130 Australian handpainters are listed, captured over 1180 photos.
+139 Australian handpainters are listed.

 When only the initials are shown they are filed by the last initial i.e. BLS is shown at the beginning of the S sequence.